FREE MARKET VENTURES INVESTOR EDUCATION

 -

-This is an advanced course which digs deep into company research, how to find a company to buy, where to find information about it, its competitors, the industry it is in, and how to interpret the information.
-A decision to buy a stock can take many hours of research, and this course guides you through that process.
+This is an advanced session which digs deep into company research, how to find a company to buy, where to find information about it, its competitors, the industry it is in, and how to interpret the information.
+A decision to buy a stock can take many hours of research, and this session guides you through that process.

 -

 Companies occasionally, though rarely, sell for the value of their tangible assets.
-This course teaches you how to determine whether a company is more valuable dead, and therefore hiding significant value.
+This session teaches you how to determine whether a company is more valuable dead, and therefore hiding significant value.

 -